What Is Sexual Harassment Law?

 Terms to Know

-- Hostile Work Environment: A workplace which has a persistent and pervasive habit of objectifying and insulting a particular gender.
+- Hostile Work Environment: A workplace that has a persistent and pervasive habit of objectifying and insulting a particular gender.
 The harassing behavior must be so severe as to interfere with employees’ ability to perform their duties.

 - Quid Pro Quo: An offer to advance a particular employee or student in exchange for sexual favors.